Amazon Data Feed

 - Amazon Inventory Loader and Price and Quantity Update Feeds

 We are able to generate and submit Amazon Inventory Loader or Amazon Price and Quantity Update feeds to Amazon.
-We currently do not provide support for Amazon New Item Inventory feeds.

 - Uploads your price, quantity, and UPC code only